pakal/rsfile/doc/native_io_concepts.rst

 .. warning::
-    This workaround provided will only work as long as accesses to a disk file are done through the RsFile Api.
+    This workaround provided will only work as long as accesses to a disk file are done through the RSFile Api.
 Third-party libraries using other io modules, or low level routines (eg. in C extensions) may still silently break your locks.
-Part of these dangers can be prevented by enforcing the use of RsFile for normal python stream operations (CF :ref:`rsfile-utilities`), but overriding the lowest level I/O routines, like libc's open(), used by the process, would require a tremendous skills and work.
+Part of these dangers can be prevented by enforcing the use of RSFile for normal python stream operations (CF :ref:`rsfile-utilities`), but overriding the lowest level I/O routines, like libc's open(), used by the process, would require a tremendous skills and work.